aishwaryaganeshan/21_Days_Aishwarya_Ganeshan/README.md

 Day 5: 12th July,2021 -  Understood File handling concepts

 Day 6: 13th July,2021 - Practising all the above on Python IDLE

+Day 7: 14th July,2021 - Working on numpy and pandas